 With the advent of wireless communication and ensuing prevalence of cell phones in the world, I suspect the phonebooth is on the road to oblivion.
 I love the image of the red phonebooth.
 Not only do they appeal to me visually, but they also seem to me to be heavily laden with story.
 History and culture nestle deep in the crackled paint of their exterior, lives lived and shared over thin copper wires.
 In rural Scotland one can find them on the most unlikely of street corners.

 I got thinking about all this after reading a post on Armin Grewe's www.islayblog.com that indicated Google Streetview had come to the Scottish island of Islay, and that one of the views he found interesting was along the road featuring the red phonebooth near Carnduncan.
-I thought it would be fun to show a few of the photographs I've taken of these icons, including the one near Carnduncan...
+I thought it would be fun to show a few of the photographs I've taken of these icons, including this one near Carnduncan...

 ...on Skye, near Carbost, just down the road from the Talisker distillery.